ppatierno/rhte-2019/modules/04-bridging-http-kafka.md

 oc apply -f http-device/http-device.yaml
 ```

-The application will emulate devices seinding telemetry data enriched with related devices information by the KStreams enricher application.
+The application will emulate simulate sending telemetry data enriched with related devices information by the Kafka Streams enricher application.
 The enriched data are written to the `device-telemetry-enriched` topic.

 Check that the messages are coming to that topic.